Earthquakes on May 5, 2026

 307.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.1 earthquake 34 km S of Marina di Camerota, Italy with origin time 23:02 UTC on May 5, 2026.
+May 5, 2026 brought a magnitude 4.1 earthquake 34 km S of Marina di Camerota, Italy, logged at 23:02 UTC.
 At 307.3 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 39.692°, 15.344°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.692°N, 15.344°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05